supervisely/docs/enterprise/cdn/README.md

 sudo supervisely up -d api
 ```

-4. Now you can go on and open any Labeling Tool, all the urls will be replaced with CDN domain.
+d).
+Now you can go on and open any Labeling Tool, all the urls will be replaced with CDN domain.
 If nothing shows up, go back to the Distributions page on AWS and wait for status to change from "Deploying" to the current date.